chenghuige/Mnasnet-Pretrained-Model/README.md

 ### Update (2018.11.25)

-We will release pretrained MnasNet model on standard ILSRVRC 2012, and we achieved the official accuracy.
+We have released MnasNet model on standard ILSRVRC 2012, and we approach official accuracy.

 | Network    | Top-1   |   Top-5   |
   :------:   | :----:  |   :-----: